About

 PATHWAY

-Driving Increased Collaboration and Community Representation in Policymaking Spaces
+Improving Government Services and Driving Increased Community Representation in Policymaking Spaces

-My long-term career goal is to create civic engagement opportunities and advocate for historically underrepresented groups in legal and political spaces.
-By double majoring in Organizational Studies and Political Science, I hope to gain a better understanding of how American legislation is shaped, passed, and implemented.
-I would also like to learn about how the actual implementation of legislation may fall short of its intended outcomes, as well as what can be done to minimize this and create positive, equity-based outcomes for all communities.
-In the future, I hope to attend law school and advocate for historically underrepresented communities – whether that is by representing others as a lawyer, or developing equity-driven policies as a legislator.
+By double majoring in Organizational Studies and Political Science, I hope to gain a deeper understanding of how American legislation is shaped, passed, and implemented.
+I would also like to learn about how the actual implementation of legislation may fall short of its intended outcomes, as well as what can be done to minimize this and create impactful, equity-driven results for all communities.
+In the future, I hope to pursue a career in government affairs, consulting for the civic or public sectors, or strategic communications.